reflectoring/reflectoring.github.io/_posts/2017-12-05-consumer-driven-contracts-with-angular-and-pact.md

   image: /assets/images/posts/consumer-driven-contracts-with-angular-and-pact/contract.jpg
 ---

-Consumer-Driven Contract Tests are a technique to test integration points between API providers and API consumers without the hassle of end-to-end tests (read it up in a [recent blog post](/7-reasons-for-consumer-driven-contracts/)).
+Consumer-driven contract tests are a technique to test integration points between API providers and API consumers without the hassle of end-to-end tests (read it up in a [recent blog post](/7-reasons-for-consumer-driven-contracts/)).
 A common use case for consumer-driven contract tests is testing interfaces between